-Pursuant to article 83(3) of the articles of association of the Company (the "Articles of Association"), any Director appointed by the Board to fill a casual vacancy shall hold office only until the first general meeting of the Company after his appointment and shall be subject to re-election at such meeting and any Director appointed by the Board as an addition to the existing Board shall hold office only until the next following AGM and shall then be eligible for re-election.
+Pursuant to article 83(3) of the articles of association of the Company (the "Articles of Association"), any Director appointed by the Board to fill a casual vacancy on or as an addition to the Board shall hold office only until the first annual general meeting of the Company (the "AGM") after his appointment and shall then be eligible for re-election.

 Pursuant to article 84(1) of the Articles of Association, at each AGM, one-third of the Directors for the time being (or, if their number is not a multiple of three (3), the number nearest to but not less than one-third) shall retire from office by rotation provided that every Director shall be subject to retirement at an AGM at least once every three years.
 Pursuant to article 84(2) of the Articles of Association, a retiring Director shall be eligible for re-election and shall continue to act as a Director throughout the meeting at which he retires.
 The Directors to retire by rotation shall include (so far as necessary to ascertain the number of Directors to retire by rotation) any Director who wishes to retire and not to offer himself for re-election.
 Any further Directors so to retire shall be those of the other Directors subject to retirement by rotation, who have been longest in office since their last re-election or appointment and so that as between persons who became or were last re-elected Directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot.
 Any Director appointed by the Board pursuant to article 83(3) of the Articles of Association shall not be taken into account in determining which particular Directors or the number of Directors who are to retire by rotation.
-Accordingly, Mr. Tang Hing Keung, Mr. Tang Ming Hei and Mr. Chiu Chi Wing will retire from office by rotation at the forthcoming AGM and, being eligible, will offer themselves for re-election thereat.
+Accordingly, Ms. Au Fung Yee, Mr. Au Lop Wah Edmond and Mr. Kwan Woon Man Boris will retire from office by rotation at the forthcoming AGM and, being eligible, will offer themselves for re-election thereat.